-The Scottish Funding Council [SFC] has published Key Performance Indicators [KPIs] on Scotland's colleges teaching activity for the past fourteen years.
+The Scottish Funding Council [SFC] has published Key Performance Indicators [KPIs] on Scotland's colleges teaching activity for the past fifteen years.
 These reports are available from the SFC website at www.sfc.ac.uk.
-Each college will also publish their own results on the websites.
-The purpose of the indicators is to inform North East Scotland College's [NESCol's] Board of Management, the communities it serves, and stakeholders about the performance of the college.
+Each college will publishes their results on their own websites.
+The purpose of the KPIs is to inform North East Scotland College's [NESCol's] Regional Board, the communities it serves, and stakeholders about the performance of the College.